dekz/firts/README.md

 Distributed workers with Tuplespace.
 Send jobs as procs with arguments (no scope plz).

+## Example
+Send a remote worker a job:

+    tm = Taskmaster.new
+    tm.run_job('Jacob') do |name|
+      puts "Hi there #{name}"
+    end

+Remote worker will pickup the job and you should see:

+    worker::CemHb15DCBzY7Zo connected to #<Rinda::TupleSpace:0x007fe74c82c658>
+    worker::CemHb15DCBzY7Zo: Run u1gADFHDXWH2SvJ
+    Hi there Jacob
+    worker::CemHb15DCBzY7Zo: Done 0

 ## Contributing to firts

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.